shibatch/nofreelunch/README.md

 untrained maintainers as a consultation contact, but rather, it should be clearly stated that maintainers are not a consultation contact.

-Maintainers have no incentive to take the time to resolve disputes between individuals.
+Maintainers have no incentive to take their time to resolve disputes between individuals.
 The existing codes make the maintainers bear the cost of ensuring the diversity of the community.
 It is hard to imagine that forcing the maintainer to deal with the difficult problem of